 The Downside!
 The layout is not really very well suited to tourists.
-The System is geared to getting people to Downtown L.A form the suburbs and residential areas od the City.
+The System is geared to getting people to Downtown L.A. from the suburbs and residential areas of the City.
 This tends to be quite unhelpful for tourists.

 If you are going to Downtown then the Metro is brilliant, anywhere else and it’s a bit of a bind, requiring multiple changes.
 We tend to start planning a trip on public transport, and then just give up and hop in the car!

 See our full guide to getting around Los Angeles without a Car

 If you do just go for the car, which is not the cheapest but definitely the most convenient you then have the problem of PARKING!
 Parking is a pain in L.A, to say the least!
 It is not for the lack of space.
 L.A has HUGE parking lots and millions of spaces it is just damn expensive.

 Street Parking is complicated and expensive for long stays and unless you are very sure of the rules could mean you get towed.
 The best bet is to head to one of the large parking lots and park there.
 However, this is often expensive.
 On top of this even big attractions such as Disneyland and Universal still, charge for parking on top of the entry fee and even your hotel may charge up to $60 a day!

 It’s a bit of a nightmare really.
 We go into more detail here about L.A’s parking.